srackham/drake/README.md

 ### abort
 `function abort(message: string): void;`

-Print error message to to `stdout` and terminate execution.
+Write an error message to `stderr` and terminate execution.
+If the `"--abort-exits"` environment option is true throw a `DrakeError` instead.

 ### debug
 `function debug(title: string, message?: any): void;`